gcc3/simple-ai-chat/README.md

 * Full Screen Mode
 Use `:fullscreen on` to turn on fullscreen mode.
+Or use shortcut `control + F`.

-* User (In progress)
+* User
-Use `:user` command to add new user, set user settings, login, logout.
+Use `:user` command to add new user, set user settings, password, Email.
+Use `:login`, `:logout` to login and logout user.
-After login the user settings will be loaded to local environment.
+User settings will be applied after login.

 AI Links